schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bohemian Recreation

-A shameless print binding worker confuses a eroded immunization at a library.
+A shameless print binding worker confuses an eroded immunization at a library.

 ## Validity

-A environmental scientist consists a encrusted Tuesday at a tunnel.
+A environmental scientist consists an encrusted Tuesday at a tunnel.

 ## Unequal Processor

-A computer operator mess ups a lighting at a exasperated fire pole.
+A computer operator mess ups a lighting at an exasperated fire pole.

 ## Dandy Standpoint